Naming Your Business: How to Choose, Claim + Protect Your Name

 The key to finding the perfect name is to take your time.
 Rushing to claim the first name you think of can lead to time-consuming and expensive mistakes down the road, and skipping registration steps can leave you unprotected if an infringement case should arise.

-But don’t worry: we handled the hard part by bringing together all of the information and resources you’ll need for naming your business in a single simplified guide.
-Read on to learn how to find, claim, and protect a name that’s a great fit for your business.
+But don’t worry: we handled the hard part by bringing together all of the information and resources you’ll need to name your business in a single simplified guide.
+Read on to learn how to find, claim, and protect a name that fits your business well.

 Naming Your Business